LCOGT/banzai/README.rst

 .. code-block:: python

     from banzai.dbs import create_db
-    create_db('sqlite:///banzai.db')
+    create_db('sqlite:///banzai-test.db')

-This will create an sqlite3 database file in your current directory called `banzai.db`.
+This will create an sqlite3 database file in your current directory called `banzai-test.db`.

 If you are not running this at LCO, you will have to add the instrument of interest to your database by running `banzai_add_instrument` before you can process any data.